wanno-drijfhout/10homelab/docs/docker-swarm.md

 ## Configure Docker engine

 We'll need to configure the Docker explicitly in `/etc/docker/daemon.json` to use its internal `docker_gwbridge` network to connect to the pihole we'll deploy later.
-This overrides whatever the hosts `/etc/resolve.conf` might have set, which is desirable to keep the host independent of one of its children.
+Docker usually extracts this information from the host's `/etc/resolve.conf`, but this breaks isolation and doesn't always work properly.

 ```json
 {